 - It is recommended that any available records and associated paperwork from the current property owner is requested with regard to previous treatment. - A termite management plan should be put in place.
-AS 3660.2 recommends that a routine inspection for termite management purposes be carried out at least annually. - If termite activity or damage is noted it is possible that further termite damage may be present in concealed areas. - It appears that the last termite treatment to the property was undertaken in 2021 with a 5 year life expectancy. - Drill holes to partial external perimeter noted. - There appears to be a chemical termite management system installed at the property.
+AS 3660.2 recommends that a routine inspection for termite management purposes be carried out at least annually. - If termite activity or damage is noted it is possible that further termite damage may be present in concealed areas. - There appears to be a Physical termite management system installed at the property.

-• Termite inspections should be undertaken every 12 months.
+Termite inspections should be undertaken every 12 months.